A CHRONOLOGICAL HISTORY OF NEW GUINEA SINGING DOGS

 2011-Fall Breeding Season.
 Several litters of Singer puppies were raised up and marketed as pets.
 More puppies were produced this season than any other season in domestic population history.

 2012- During February of 2012 the United Kennel Club dropped New Guinea Singing Dogs from their list of approved breeds.
 The reason given was that Singing Dogs are not currently considered to be a domestic breed.

 Most references now classify them as Canis lupus dingo or Canis lupus hallstromi both of which are sub-species.

 2012-On March 6th of this year Janice Koler-Matznick announced that Singing Dogs are not endangered.
 She said that there are plenty of them in the wild.
-This announcement came as a shock to those of us who have believed for many years in the theory that Singers are in short supply in the wild and who have kept Singers alive for over twenty years just waiting for a reintroduction program to begin.
+This announcement came as a shock to those of us who have believed for many years in the theory that Singers are in short supply in the wild and who have kept Singers alive for over twenty years.

 We are impatiently waiting for evidence of a wild Singer population that would justify use of the word "plenty."

 There are no photographs, no verified sightings where the canine sighted was verified as a NGSD, no DNA sampling of any kind, no live NGSD trapped, no dead NGSD located.
 There is no evidence whatsoever to support Mrs. Matznick's statement.

 2013-The trend nowadays seems to be to sell NGSD puppies as household pets.
 Almost all puppies produced in the U.S. in 2012 were designed for that purpose.

 2013 marked the year for production of the first intentional cross between a Singing Dog and a cattle dog.
 As of November 2017, there has been no visible followup on any of those offspring.